newfies-dialer/newfies-dialer/README.rst

 -------

 The Newfies-Dialer project is supported by Star2billing S.L.
-For more information, see http://www.star2billing.com
+For more information, see http://www.newfies-dialer.org/

-Star2Billing S.L. (http://www.star2billing.com) offers consultancy including
-installation, training and customization

 Please email us at newfies-dialer@star2billing.com for more information